CGLemon/Sayuri/bash/README.md

 ## Sample Configuration File

 The sample directory includes some enigne self-play Configuration files.
 The ```sample/full-gumbel-p16.txt``` will do full Gumbel learning with 16 playouts.
 The ```sample/full-alphazero-p400.txt``` will do full AlphaZero learning with 400 playouts.
 You may simply reuse the files for customization learning.
 And please see this [section](./CONFIG.md).
-It explain the Configuration and training parameters.
+It explains the configuration and training parameters.